Elisha the prophet continued the efforts of Elijah in restoring proper worship. Elisha’s work serves as a model in teaching righteousness and faith.

 Elisha instructed her to go to all her neighbors and borrow as many empty jars as she could.
 A miracle was going to occur that would allow her to fill every empty jar to the top by pouring from her one jar of olive oil.
 The one jar of oil was multiplied miraculously, and she was able to sell enough of the valuable oil to pay off her debt and live off the remainder (2 Kings 4:1-7).

-Two additional miracles were wrought for a married couple dwelling in the town of Shunem.
+Two additional miracles were performed for a woman and her husband dwelling in the town of Shunem.
 Elisha the prophet often stayed at the home of this childless couple, as his ministry would take him from town to town.
-As a gesture of appreciation for their hospitality he prophesied that they would have a son who would bring them great joy.
+As a gesture of appreciation for their hospitality he prophesied that the Shunammite woman would have a son who would bring them great joy.

 Later, the little boy suffered an illness while out in the field, and his mother went searching diligently until she found Elisha.
 The prophet went back to her house to see what could be done.
 The boy had died but Elisha prayed and God raised the boy from the dead (2 Kings 4:8-22; 2 Kings 4:23-37).

 God used Elisha to perform many other miracles, including purifying a pot of stew, feeding 100 men with a small amount of food, healing Naaman’s leprosy, causing an ax head to float and leading a blinded Syrian army into Samaria.

 Even after Elisha’s death, a body put in his tomb came back to life!

 In all the service and miracles performed by Elisha the prophet, whether it was in response to sickness, death, financial need, hunger or to give wise counsel to kings, something to note is that God didn’t prevent problems and trials in the lives of His people.

 Instead, God used these occasions to increase their faith and trust in Him.
 God often allows problems and trials for our learning, for our experience and for our spiritual growth.